-She utilized the out-of-the-box threat and risk registers within ROAR to set a baseline inherent risk score within each Optic.
+She utilized the out-of-the-box threat and risk registers within ZenGRC to set a baseline inherent risk score within each Optic.
 She then worked with Conner to identify the various frameworks applicable to each Optic.
 As they began to align the Optics with Frameworks, Regina immediately saw the residual risk reduce.
 She was floored!

 Risk Red Flag